Hide

 VAE can occur as a result of errors in vaccine preparation, handling, storage or administration and can be associated with immunisation error-related reactions.
 Identification and follow-up of vaccine administration errors can identify and correct immunisation error-related reactions in a timely manner.

-For instance, if Trumenba, a meningococcal B vaccine (registered for use in children aged 10 years and over) is dispensed and subsequently administered inadvertently to children aged less than 10 years, it will be considered a VAE.
+For example, if Trumenba, a meningococcal B vaccine (registered for use in children aged 10 years and over) is dispensed and subsequently administered inadvertently to children aged less than 10 years, it will be considered a VAE.
 The provider is required to report the VAE to the PHU and TGA by completing the National AEFI report form and submitting to the PHU and TGA.

 Further information about AEFI and VAE is available on NSW Health webpages at AEFIs and VAEs.